Re-Opening of Facilities at Dean Castle Country Park

 The main car park on Dean Road and car park at Assloss Road are open and will remain open 24 hours a day.
 There are limited car parking spaces available and we require all those using the car parks to maintain 2m physical distancing at all times.
 Checks will be conducted and if required we will display ‘Car Park’ full signage at the main entrance.

 We ask that anyone using the car park, be mindful of others to ensure a safe distance when leaving or entering your car.
-Please remain in your car until it is safe to leave or stand back to allow others to enter safely.

 - Stay 2 metres apart from anyone outside of your household when using the play park.